Fermionization and boundary states in 1+1 dimensions: Introduction and summary

 We denote the Hilbert spaces in the respective sectors by $\cH_{S,T,U,V}$, so that the untwisted and twisted Hilbert spaces of the theory $\sA$ have the decomposition

 for example.
-It should be noted that the only difference of the theories $\sF$ and $\sF'$ are in the assignment of the fermionic parity on the R-sector.
-This makes it tricky to distinguish them in the lattice realizations on closed chains.
+Since $\sF$ and $\sF'$ differ only by a decoupled $\Z_2^F$ SPT, this makes it tricky to distinguish them in the lattice realizations on closed chains.

 We now consider boundary conditions of the bosonic theory $\sA$, which can be broadly classified into two types by their behavior under the $\bZ_2$ symmetry.
 Namely, there are $\bZ_2$ invariant ones, which we denote by $i$, $j$, \ldots, and the ones which break the $\bZ_2$ symmetry, which therefore form pairs we can denote by $a\pm$, $b\pm$, \ldots.
-We denote their boundary states as $\ket{i}^\sA$, $\ket{a\pm}^\sA$, etc. Note that the $\bZ_2$-invariant states can be placed on a circle which is twisted by the $\bZ_2$ operation, which defines twisted boundary states $\twket{i}^\sA$ taking values in the twisted Hilbert space.
+We assume the theory is defined on a cylinder of size $L_1\times L_2$, where $L_1$ is the length of the open spatial direction and $L_2$ is the circumference of the closed temporal direction.
+We denote the Hilbert space on a finite interval with boundary conditions $\alpha$ on the left boundary and $\beta$ on the right boundary as $\CH_{\alpha|\beta}$.
+The boundary states are obtained by 90 degree rotation of the spacetime, hence the temporal direction becomes open, and the boundary states are defined on the initial and final slices.
+We denote the corresponding boundary states as $\ket{i}^\sA$, $\ket{a\pm}^\sA$, etc. Note that a $\Z_2$ invariant boundary condition $\alpha$ can be placed on a circle which is twisted by the $\bZ_2$ operation, which defines twisted boundary states $\twket{i}^\sA$ taking values in the twisted Hilbert space.
+The (twisted) boundary conditions and the (twisted) boundary states are related by the Cardy condition,

+where $g$ is the $\Z_2$ action on $\CH_{\alpha|\beta}$.
+The Cardy condition \eqref{CardyCond} constrains the normalization of the boundary states.

+Let us further consider the boundary conditions and boundary states of a fermionic theory $\sF$.
+The discussion is similar to the bosonic theory as the previous paragraph.
+The global symmetry is the fermion parity symmetry $\Z_2^F$.
+The boundary conditions can be classified to be $\Z_2^F$ even and odd ones.
+The fermion along the closed time cycle can have either anti-periodic (NS) spin structure or periodic (R) spin structure.
+For the R spin structure, there is a $\Z_2^F$ line inserted along the spatial direction, which is analogous to the twisted boundary condition in the bosonic case.
+In summary, the boundary conditions are denoted by $\alpha$.
+After 90 degree rotation, the boundary conditions are mapped to boundary states, which we denote as $\ket{\alpha}_{\text{NS}}$ or $\ket{\alpha}_{\text{R}}$.
+The boundary states and boundary conditions satisfy the \emph{spin Cardy condition}:

+In the following sections, we do not specify whether Hamiltonian is defined on the "open" or "closed" string, because it should be evident from the discussion.

 Our main result is the expressions of the boundary states of the theories $\sD$, $\sF$ and $\sF'$, which will be derived in detail later.
 Here we will simply summarize them.
 In the $\bZ_2$-orbifold theory $\sD$, the $\bZ_2$-invariant boundary condition $i$ of the original theory $\sA$ splits into two types $i\pm$, which are exchanged under the emergent $\widehat{\Z}_2$ symmetry.
 Conversely, the pair of $\bZ_2$-breaking boundary conditions $a\pm$ is combined into a single $\bZ_2$-invariant condition $a$.
 Their boundary states are given as follows: \begin{claim}